How To Livestream Sabato De Sarno's Debut Show For Gucci At Milan Fashion Week 2024

 Where can you watch Gucci’s Spring/Summer 2024 show?

 The Gucci Ancora fashion show will begin at 6:30 PM CET on September 22.
-This translates to 12:30 AM, September 23 in Hong Kong.
+This translates to 10 PM, September 22 in India.

 The fashion show will be live-streamed on Gucci’s website, YouTube channel and Instagram stories.
 Additionally, fashion enthusiasts can watch the show on the Milan Fashion Week website and their other social media platforms.